Welcome to Jewish Copenhagen – Jewish tours with Jewish guides!

 Jewish life today

 What is Jewish life in Denmark like today?
-Of course our guide will also give you a good idea of what its like to live a Jewish life in Denmark in 2020.
+Of course our guide will also give you a good idea of what it is like to live a Jewish life in Denmark in 2022.

 On our Jewish Info page, you can find relevant contact information for Jewish institutions in Copenhagen, Kosher restaurant etc.